vivekkpatil7/vivekkpatil7/README.md

 I' am a author, Currently I am Data science Practitioner and Engineering Student.

 - 🌱 I'm currently learning at [ineuron.ai](https://ineuron.ai/) 🦢
-- 😻 I'am interseted in Techonologies like analytics, machine learning and cloud.
+- 😻 I'am interseted in Techonologies like analytics, data engineering and cloud.
 - 💡 Always excited to know how data help to improve business performance
-- 🔭 I’m looking For opportunity in data science domain.
+- 🔭 I’m looking For opportunity in data domain.
 - 🥅 2023 Goals: Learn more about advance analytics and Cloud Computing

 You can often find me working on making interactive dashboard in power bi and tablebeu, Data analysis projects and coding in Python
-- ⚡ Fun fact: I love to watch Web Series
+- ⚡ Fun fact: I love to watch Web Series and go for trekking
 - 💬 Ask me about Data insights and data driven solution

 ### Connect with me